lucasvtiradentes/typed-routes/README.md

 ] as const satisfies ReadonlyArray<NextRouteShape>;
 ```

-3. Combine and register them in a `routing.ts` for type-safe route navigation.
+<div>3.
+Combine and register them in a `routing.ts` for type-safe route navigation.</div><br />

-This file combines the static and dynamic routes and registers them for use in the typed routes system.
+<div>This file combines the static and dynamic routes and registers them for use in the typed routes system.</div>

 ```ts
 import { NextRouteShape } from '@typed-routes/next';